Stable moduli spaces of hermitian forms: Examples and applications

 and

 where the $e_i,f_i,v_i, w_i$ and $b_i$ have degree $i$, whereas the $a_i$ have degree $2i-1$.
-Both are compatible with products (i.e. the block-sum product for varying $g$ in the former and the cup product for fixed $g$ in the latter case) and are isomorphisms in degrees less than $g/2-3$. \end{theorem}
+Both are compatible with products (i.e. the block-sum product in the former and the cup product in the latter case). \end{theorem}

 The (co)homology isomorphisms in the second part can also directly be described using the homomorphisms induced by the evident ring maps (and finally extracting the positive part in the second case).
 In this language Fiedorowicz and Priddy construct classes in the (co)homology of $\mathrm{O}_{\langle g,g\rangle}(\mathbb F_3)$ that can serve as the $f_i,v_i, b_i$ and $a_i$ purely group theoretically in \cite[Section IV.2]{FP-classical}; the $w_i$ are simply the Stiefel-Whitney classes of the positive definite part, and the $e_i$ given as the images of